jnoortheen/django-utils-plus/README.md

 # utils-plus
-It is a simple Django app having various mixins and functions that are found commonly useful
+A simple reusable Django app with various mixins and utility functions.

 # Installation
 To install directly from the repo